Rammed earth: Africa

-Earth structures have been an important autochthonous building technology across the continent for millenia, but no building codes existed to encourage its use in post-industrial era.
-In the late 1970s, British Architect Julian Keable was asked for his opinion on building without cement for the new Tanzanian capital Dodoma.
-He referred back to Clough Williams-Ellis seminal work and discarded all but the Pisé, generally called rammed earth.
+Earth structures have been an important autochthonous building technology across the continent for millennia, but no building codes existed to encourage its use in the post-industrial era.
+In the late 1970s, British architect Julian Keable was asked for his opinion on building without cement for the new Tanzanian capital Dodoma.
+He referred back to Clough Williams-Ellis' seminal work and discarded all but the pisé, generally called rammed earth.
 This led to pilot projects in Tanzania, Sierra Leone, Ghana, Kenya, Uganda and Malawi through the late 1970s until the early 1990s.
-Towards the end of that time he became the project manager of the Overseas Development Agency's project to codify rammed earth in an African context, which became Rammed Earth Structures: a Code of practice'.
-The Code of practice became a national Standard in Zimbabwe, then a Southern African Development Community Standard (SADCSTAN-standards harmonisation) and finally Keable's book was adopted as an African Regional Standard.
+Towards the end of that time he became the project manager of the Overseas Development Agency's project to codify rammed-earth techniques in an African context, which became Rammed Earth Structures: A Code of Practice.
+The code of practice became a national standard in Zimbabwe, then a Southern African Development Community Standard, and finally Keable's book was adopted as an African Regional Standard.

 Europe

-In Europe, especially in France, Britain and Germany, traditional rammed earth is experiencing a resurgence in contemporary architecture.
-Several modern buildings have been constructed using traditional rammed earth techniques, including notable examples such as a three-storey home built in Austria in 2008.
+In Europe, especially in France, the United Kingdom and Germany, traditional rammed earth is experiencing a resurgence in contemporary architecture.
+Several modern buildings have been constructed using traditional rammed-earth techniques, including notable examples such as a three-storey home built in Austria in 2008.

 Historically, rammed earth (known as "pisé de terre" in French) was a common building technique in parts of Europe, particularly in rural areas where access to other building materials was limited.
-Many historical rammed earth structures still remain throughout Europe, particularly in France, Spain, and Germany, demonstrating the durability of the technique when properly maintained.
+Many historical rammed-earth structures still remain throughout Europe, particularly in France, Spain, and Germany, demonstrating the durability of the technique when properly maintained.

 The modern European revival of rammed earth is closely tied to the growth of sustainable architecture movements and interest in traditional building techniques.
-Contemporary European rammed earth buildings are often designed as showcase projects that demonstrate the aesthetic and environmental qualities of the material, though they remain relatively rare compared to conventional construction methods.
+Contemporary European rammed-earth buildings are often designed as showcase projects that demonstrate the aesthetic and environmental qualities of the material, though they remain relatively rare compared to conventional construction methods.